jdhunterae/jdhunterae.github.io/_projects/macos-forensics-suite.md

 ---
 layout: project
-title: "RECON Forensics Suite"
+title: "MacOS Digital Forensics Suite"
-excerpt: "Managing development and support for MacOS Forensics Tools, working with C++, Python, and bash shell codebases."
+excerpt: "Managing development and support for professional MacOS Forensics Tools, working with C++, Python, and bash shell codebases."
 technologies: ["C++", "Python", "Digital Forensics"]
-image: /assets/images/projects/recon-forensics.jpg
+image: /assets/images/projects/macos-forensics.jpg
 ---

 ## Project Overview

-As a Software Specialist at SUMURI, I've been deeply involved in the ongoing development and maintenance of the RECON suite of MacOS Forensics Tools.
-This comprehensive toolkit is designed to help digital forensics investigators acquire, analyze, and report on evidence from Apple computers.
+As a Software Specialist, I've been deeply involved in the ongoing development and maintenance of a comprehensive suite of MacOS Forensics Tools.
+This professional toolkit is designed to help digital forensics investigators acquire, analyze, and report on evidence from Apple computers.

 ## Technical Details

-The RECON suite consists of several integrated tools:
+The forensics suite consists of several integrated tools:

-### RECON ITR (Imaging, Triage, and Reporting)
+### Comprehensive Forensic Toolkit

-A comprehensive solution that allows investigators to:
+A full-featured solution that allows investigators to:

 - Create forensic images of Mac systems
 - Perform live triage on running systems